Procida: A Guide to Visiting Italy’s Most Colorful Island

 Vento di Mare

-Located close to the main port, Vento di Mare offers spacious rooms with outstanding views over the harbor toward the mainland.
-Each room comes with its own private bathroom, a flat-screen tv, and a large comfortable bed.
+Located close to the main port, Vento di Mare offers spacious rooms with views over the harbor toward the mainland.
+Each room comes with a private bathroom, a flat-screen TV, and a large, comfortable bed.

-A short walk from many of the island’s best restaurants and bars.
-You will also not need to contest with transporting your luggage across the island.
+It’s a short walk from many of the island’s best restaurants and bars.
+You will also not need to deal with transporting your luggage across the island.

-Did we miss any amazing things to do on Procida island?
-Let us know your top tips for Procida landmarks, attractions, and more!
+Did I miss any amazing things to do on Procida island?
+Let me know your top tips for Procida landmarks, attractions, and more!